Tenth Sunday after Trinity, 24/08/25

 one God, now and for ever.
 Amen.

-A reading from the Acts of the Apostles.
+A reading from the book of the prophet Isaiah.

-A reading from the second letter of Paul to the Corinthians.
+A reading from the letter to the Hebrews.

 Reflection